bambooww/iot-tree/web/doc/en/README.md

 Based on this tree management, IOT-Tree Server provides the design, configuration and online application of online configuration interface (Human-Computer Interaction Interface) based on Web.

-IOT-Tree Server is an open source software developed using Java.
+IOT-Tree Server is mainly developed using Java.
 It's admin ui is completely web-based.